Actifio/ActPowerCLI/README.md

 ```

 ### Mount job slot command
 Mount jobs are considered on-demand jobs.
-So in this example we can always have at least 3 mount jobs running because we have 3 reserved slots.
+So in this example we coukd have up to 3 mount jobs running because we have 3 reserved slots (provided other on-demand jobs are not using those slots).
 However the maximum for on-demand jobs is 6, which means that if there are any unreserved slots not in use,  then they can be used to run those three additional mount jobs.

 ```
 PS /home/avw_google_com>  udsinfo getparameter -param reservedondemandslots